 Bergeron’s passion for big bands has led to his inclusion in some of Los Angeles’ most well-respected bands.
 He has recorded and played with Quincy Jones, Gordon Goodwin, Arturo Sandoval, Pat Williams, Sammy Nestico, Jack Sheldon, Tom Kubis, Bob Florence, Bob Curnow, and more recently Vince Mendoza’s re-creation of the Gil Evans/Miles Davis recordings featuring Terance Blanchard and Sean Jones.

 After being behind the scene for so many years, Bergeron stepped out on his own with his first solo effort, “You Call This a Living?”
 This debut project earned him a Grammy nomination in 2004 for Best Large Jazz Ensemble, as well as rave reviews from fans and press worldwide.
 Wayne’s second CD, “Plays Well With Others,” released on the Concord Jazz label in 2007, was met with the same acclaim.
-Bergeron is excited about his new CD project, which will be released in 2016.
+Bergeron is excited about his new CD project, which was released in 2016.

 Bergeron is a National Artist for the Yamaha Corporation of America and is co-designer of the YTR-8335LA trumpet and YFH-8315G Flugelhorn.
 Bergeron also designed a series of trumpet mouthpieces with Gary Radtke of GR Technologies that are available through Bergeron’s website.